erikphillips/wumpus_world/README.md

 ## Future Work and Known Issues ##
 Currently this version of the simulator does not support importing a predefined world from a text file like the original verson of the wumpus simulator.
 All the worlds will have to be randomly generated.

-Version 1.0 only supports Python 2.7
+- Version 1.0 only supports Python 2.7
+- Version 1.1 now supports Python 3 (print statements were updated in the driver)